BakrAldubai/smarterp/README.md

 - Assignment Assistant for the Issues (Module: Support of ERPNext)

 ### Roadmap:
+- Add option to make assignment automatically without user interaction
 - Add task scheduler
-- Loadbalancing for the Auto Assignment based on the open ToDo's of people
+- Visualized Loadbalancing for the Auto Assignment based on the open ToDo's of people
 - Adding NLP to the Auto Assignment
 - Finding similar documents for certain doctypes
 ...